|

 waiters in Athens too.
 Very attentive, fast and they

-all speak English.
-If you go at night you may be disappointed because most of the oven-cooked dishes they make in the morning and serve at lunch are gone (or don't look as appetising).
+all speak English and have worked there forever.
+If you go at night you may be disappointed because most of the oven-cooked dishes they make in the morning and serve at lunch are gone (or don't look as appetising or taste as good if you make the mistake of ordering them).
 At night your best bet is getting something from the grill or salads.
 Fried calamari and potatoes are hit or miss.
 Your best bet is coming here for lunch when the choices are plentiful and you can spend the rest of the day people-watching.
-After lunch you can buy a newspaper at the

 reading about what's going on in the rest of the

-world.
-When I met super-star travel writer Paul Hellander of Lonely Planet for the first time in Athens a couple years ago he wanted to take me to a special place he knew about.
+world or plan the rest of your day.
+When I met super-star travel writer Paul Hellander of Lonely Planet for the first time in Athens a few years ago he wanted to take me to a special place he thought I would like.
 I was very excited thinking Paul was going to reveal a new secret taverna that only the most knowledgeable Greco-files knew about.
-To my surprise we came to Vyzantino where I had been eating for the last 20 years.
-But we had a fun time and drank lots of wine that afternoon and the photo he uses on his books was one I took in
+To my surprise we came to Byzantino where I had been eating for the last 20 years.
+But we had a fun time and drank lots of wine that afternoon and the photo he uses

-Vyzantino.
+Byzantino.
 Paul likes the giovetsi which is excellent.
 Lately I have been

 |